umccr/sk-explore/tmb_coding.md

 }
 ```

-Count mutations in a chromosome, using specific annotations
+Count mutations in a chromosome, using specific annotations.
+For now focussing on using the annotation "coding_sequence_variant", i.e. a sequence variant that changes coding sequence (http://sequenceontology.org/browser/current_svn/term/SO:0001580).

 ```r